 Adapt the GS1, ETIM classification, or other international data exchange standards.

 GS1 is a system of global data standards, developed to simplify product data adjustment and delivery to various points of sales.
 ETIM (European Technical Information Model) is a product information exchange standard, widely used in the electronic industry.
 Adopting this classification will ease the data transfer process and help to avoid data ambiguity.

-- Check whether your taxonomy aligns with the Master Data Recommendations from Gepard’s team.
+Check whether your taxonomy of data aligns with the Master Data Recommendations from Gepard’s team.

 Having great product information is not nearly enough anymore.
 To stay competitive in the eCommerce world, you should adopt and deliver this information to a variety of sales platforms.
 Entrust this task to Gepard – a professional team of over 150 skilled marketers and developers, assisting the major eCommerce players in the EMEA market for more than 15 years.